Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Future Research Directions

 \subsection{Ultra-High Quality Modeling and User Experience}

-The profoundly immersive QoE is essential to ECoTI for HDT.
+The profoundly immersive QoE is essential to IC-HDT-ECoTI.
 Enhancing QoE may involve investigating the adoption of various AI algorithms, such as tensor holography, to personalize HDT models and applications for individual users, as well as exploring the potential for integrating multi-sensory feedbacks (beyond video, audio and tactile) into HDT interfaces to create immersive and engaging user experience.
 This may also prompt the development of Metaverse.